It’s true: if you squint a bit, Central Victoria could be Northern Europe.

 There’s a kitchenette with a microwave, a bar fridge and a coffee machine, and a conti-nental breakfast is included, but the elegant Miner’s Cottage – which dates back to the 1860s – has a more 21st-century kitchen, if you feel like cooking and baking.

 It comes with a Kitchenaid mixer; a stocked pantry (including house-made rose jam and croissant dough ready for baking); and coffee beans from Supreme.
 McKinley also pro-vides full access to her considerable kitchen garden.

 The Miner’s Cottage sleeps six, with all three bedrooms (including one with an ensuite and a tiny kitchenette) opening onto the verandah.
 (There’s also a queen sofa bed that can accommodate one or two more guests for an extra fee.)

 Outside there’s a cedar hot tub, which is fed with rainwater, and an undercover open-air theatre with Netflix and a fireplace.
 It’s a great spot to practise yoga, too – mats are supplied.

 If your notion of a relaxing weekend involves a bit more activity and exploring, the Wombat State Forest is about a 20-minute drive away.
 Trentham township, where you’ll find sourdough bakery Redbeard, and French farm-style eatery Du Fermier (which warrants a weekend trip on its own) is a 10-minute walk away.

 Acre of Roses is located at 5 Blue Mount Road, Trentham, Victoria.
-Room rates for The Potting Shed start at $210 per night for two people, and The Miner’s Cottage costs $765 per night for six people.
+Room rates for The Potting Shed start at $280 per night, and The Miner’s Cottage start at $402 per night.
 This article was updated on March 4 to remove the dog-friendly reference to The Miner's Cottage.
 Only The Potting Shed is dog-friendly.